-The individual in question had arrived at Ascension on Friday 13 November.
-They had previously returned a negative COVID-19 test result 72 hours prior to their departure for the island.
-The individual is otherwise well and healthy and is not currently displaying any obvious symptoms.
-They have now been placed into individual isolation and will have their condition monitored by medical staff.
+The two individuals in question had arrived at Ascension on Friday 04 September.
+They had both previously returned negative COVID-19 test results on Tuesday 01 September prior to their departure for the island.
+Both individuals are otherwise well and healthy and are not currently displaying any obvious symptoms.
+They have now been placed into individual isolation and will have their conditions monitored by medical staff.

-The staff at Georgetown Hospital remain in constant liaison with experts in Public Health England to ensure that the individual who has tested positive receives appropriate support.
-As the test result was a low-level positive, further testing will take place over the coming days to confirm the level of infection.
+The staff at Georgetown Hospital remain in constant liaison with experts in Public Health England to ensure that the two individuals who have tested positive receive appropriate support.
+As the test results were low-level positives, further testing will take place over the coming days to confirm the level of infection.